 Interns are trained in the assessment of the college student population, and conduct a minimum of three evaluations over the course of the training year.
 The CAPS psychological assessment program aims to facilitate healthy psychological and academic growth of students on the CU Boulder campus.
 Psychological testing services focus specifically on evaluation of cognitive and neuropsychological problems that are interfering with academic performance.
 We employ a wide range of testing tools, including IQ, achievement, objective personality, projective personality, and neuropsychological assessments.
 All interns meet in the weekly assessment seminar and are also provided individual supervision as needed.

 The group therapy training provides the opportunity for an intern to understand and apply current research and theory in group psychotherapy through a combination of didactic and experiential learning.
 The group therapy training program is a training track in which all trainees participate regardless of other focus interests.
-The training program consists of three components: 1) a weekly interactive, didactic seminar, 2) a weekly experiential training process group, and 3) co-facilitation of one or more CAPS treatment groups.
+The training program consists of three components: 1) a weekly interactive, didactic seminar, 2) a weekly experiential training process group, in which trainess focus on the here-and-now experience and learn through participation and 3) co-facilitation of one or more CAPS treatment groups.
 In addition to supervision in the didactic seminar and training group, interns will receive one-on-one supervision from their staff co-facilitators following each treatment group session.

-Standard group offerings include psychoeducational groups on topics like stress management, social anxiety, and depression; DBT; ACT; special topic psychotherapy groups geared to meet the needs of students from chemically dependent families, or students struggling with substance abuse, food/body image issues, or ADD/ADHD; and traditional interpersonal process groups for both undergraduates and graduate students.
+Standard group offerings include psychoeducational groups on topics like stress management, social anxiety and depression; DBT; ACT; special topic psychotherapy groups geared to meet the needs of students from chemically dependent families, or students struggling with substance abuse, food/body image issues or ADD/ADHD; and traditional interpersonal process groups for both undergraduate and graduate students.

 The primary training goal of the Eating Disorders Focus Area is to increase proficiency in the identification and treatment of eating disorders in the college-age population.
 CAPS maintains a biopsychosocial model of etiology when conceptualizing eating disorders.
 There is not a unified, research-supported stance regarding etiology in the eating disorder field, and interns are encouraged to develop the ability to draw from multiple domains of knowledge to inform their conceptualizations.
 Trainees in the ED focus area are taught numerous treatment interventions, including appetite awareness training (AAT), bibliotherapy, cognitive behavioral therapy (CBT), depth psychology approaches, dialectical behavior therapy (DBT), feminist self-empowerment approaches, and the use of psychoeducational materials.